 13. Nurse Researcher

 In order to become a nurse researcher, you must have a research-focused master’s or doctoral degree.
-Nurse researchers analyze data and design studies in order to improve the field of nursing.
+The nurse researcher analyzes data and designs studies in order to improve the field of nursing.
 They are scientists who study health, illness, and healthcare and look for ways to improve healthcare services and outcomes.
 They conduct studies with the ultimate goal of improving the quality of life for patients, advance healthcare services, and ensure patient safety.

 14. Health Policy Nurse